 First of all I would like to thank residents who have supported my chosen fundraising project.
 I am pleased to report that I raised enough money to fund a portable ECG machine, for home visits, for the Meridian Anchor Surgery and Rowe Avenue Surgery.
-A cheque to each surgery will be sent when my term of office is complete.
+A cheque to each surgery will be presented during my Civic Reception on Saturday 16th March.